-Please be aware that you'll need to be registered with your bank for online banking to complete this process, and that you'll need to have any necessary security devices, like card readers, to hand.
+- you'll need to be registered with your bank for online banking to enable a bank feed and you'll need to have any necessary security devices, like card readers, to hand.

 Existing FreeAgent users

 If you’ve been using FreeAgent for a while, you’ll be taken to the 'Bank Accounts Summary' page.
 Select the bank account you want to enable the feed for from the list.